WojciechMula/aspell-python/README.rst

 is stored in key ``encoding``.
 One can obtain this key using speller's ConfigKeys_.

-If your application uses other encoding then aspell, the translation is needed.
+If your application uses other encoding than aspell, the translation is needed.
 Here is a sample session (polish dictionary is used).

 >>> import aspell